-We have audited the consolidated financial statements of Rockfish Seafood Grill, Inc. and its subsidiaries (the "Company"), which comprise the consolidated balance sheets as of December 29, 2021 and December 30, 2020, and the related consolidated statements of operations, stockholders' deficit, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of Rockfish Seafood Grill, Inc. and its subsidiaries (the "Company"), which comprise the consolidated balance sheets as of December 28, 2022 and December 29, 2021, and the related consolidated statements of operations, stockholders' deficit, and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 29, 2021 and December 30, 2020, and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 28, 2022 and December 29, 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America ("GAAP").